adlnet/xAPI-Spec/xAPI-Data.md

 patch version is deliberate since Statements in any version of 1.0.x conform to the 1.0.0 data model.
 In fact, a single Statement may be included in multiple requests over time, each following a different patch version of the specification.
-The patch version of the specification being followed can be determined from the ["X-Experience-API-Version' header](./xAPI-Communication.md#versioning) being used in each request.
+The patch version of the specification being followed can be determined from the ["X-Experience-API-Version" header](./xAPI-Communication.md#versioning) being used in each request.

 <a name="attachments"/>
 #### <a name="2.4.11">2.4.11</a> Attachments